 Exploring the ruins on our own took us about 3 hours.
 It is a pretty big site and some of the streets are uneven so wear comfortable shoes.
 Bring bottled water and carry some snacks.

-It was raining a bit when we visited so the weather was not ideal, but nonetheless it was not too heavy to deter us from going.
+It was raining a bit when we visited so the weather was not ideal, but nonetheless it was not too heavy to deter us from exploring.

 Pompeii or Herculaneum?